 Learning how to mind map from scratch is an essential step towards creating a basis of knowledge that will surely help you better understand this process.
 In the era of technology there are many ways of learning new things, but how about starting with a good old companion, the book.
-When it comes to the topic of mind mapping, there are many authors who used their mastery and experience to put together a product that will help people delve deep in the matter.
+When it comes to the topic of mind mapping, there are many authors who used their mastery and experience to put together a product that will help people delve deep into the matter.

 So if you are looking for a perfect book that will introduce you to the concept of mind mapping, or you are eager to further expand your grasp on this topic, here is a list of the 8 best books that will guide you through the world of mind mapping.